1. NAME AND

 The financial year of the Society shall be from 1st January to 31st December.
 The Annual General Meeting shall be held before the 1st April.12.
 GENERAL MEETING

-The Rules of the Society may not be altered except at a General Meeting, the Agenda for which contains specific proposals to amend the Rules.
+The Rules of the Society may not be altered except at a General Meeting, the notice for which contains specific proposals to amend the Rules.

 Any proposed alteration to the Rules may not be brought into effect unless they receive a two-thirds majority of the fully paid-up members attending and voting at the General Meeting and until the Kennel Club has been advised and approved the alteration.